Xilmi/Rotp-Fusion/README.md

 - Planet Map now display incoming enemy transports.
 - Planet Map now display incoming player invasion transports.
 - Fixed Transport panel missing reinitialization when reopening!
+- All new colonies will be set with the current default governor option.

 2023.06.14 (BR)